Reviewed by

 • Market Access: Participate in government tenders requiring IEC credentials.

-Why and When You Need an IEC?
+Why and When You Need an IEC in India?

 If you're planning to import/export goods or services from India, getting an Import Export Code (IEC) is your first mandatory step.

-• To Receive or Send Foreign Payments: You need an IEC whenever you conduct an international transaction.
+• To receive or send foreign payments, you need an IEC whenever you conduct an international transaction.
 Banks will ask for it to process payments to your overseas suppliers or credit payments received in foreign currency from your international buyers.

-• To Claim Export Benefits: A valid IEC is required at the time of application to avail of any government incentives, subsidies, or tax benefits under the Foreign Trade Policy.
+• To claim export benefits, a valid IEC is required at the time of application to avail of any government incentives, subsidies, or tax benefits under the Foreign Trade Policy.
 Without it, you are ineligible for these financial advantages.

 • To Stay Compliant: Possessing an IEC is necessary to be recognized as a legitimate, compliant trader by the Directorate General of Foreign Trade (DGFT) and other regulatory bodies, which enhances the credibility of your business globally.

-When is the IEC Code Not Required?
+When is the IEC Code Not Required in India?

 Eligibility Criteria for IEC Registration in India